wilfreddesert/python_more_awesome/README.md

 Below are my favorite Python learning resources.

-Note that my goal was to only include the resources that I had the opportunity to at least skim through and that I find valuable.
+**Note** that my goal was to only include the resources that I had the opportunity to at least skim through and that I find valuable.

-This is why Learn Python the Hard Way is not on the list.
-Even though there's now the updated version of the book,  I wouldn't recommend this book to anyone.
+This is why _Learn Python the Hard Way_ is not on the list.
+Even though there's now the updated version of the book,  I wouldn't recommend it to anyone.

 Unfortunately, most of the books listed below are not free.
 That said, there are enough free ones that will get you pretty far.

-The official documentation is great.
+For example, the official documentation is great.

 # Ultimate resources (both free and paid)

 ## Beginner
  - https://docs.python.org/3/tutorial/index.html

- Still one of the best resources out there.
-Nevertheless, note that it's just a paced introduction that doesn't go into much detail.
+  _The official tutorial is still one of the best resources to take your first steps in Python (but you probably need to have at least a little programming experience).
+Also note that this tutorial, however good, doesn't cover everything there is to know about Python.
+To find out more about Python, check out the resources below.

  - [Automate the Boring Stuff](https://automatetheboringstuff.com/)